NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/server configuration/Confeagle. Automated Analysis of Configuration Vulnerabilities in Web Applications.md

 ## Approach

-Given a web application and a deployment environment, our approach
-- **configuration parsing**: scans configuration of the environment and the application (through exhaustive traversal of application directory and preliminary source code analysis)
+- **configuration parsing**: we scan the configuration of the environment and the application through exhaustive traversal of application directory and preliminary source code analysis.
+File parsed:
-- analyzes configuration vulnerabilities using a standard vulnerability scoring metrics
+	- directory specific configurations (`htaccess` files)
+	- run time configuration (located in different scripts in the app).
+Functions like `ini_set()` were considered.
+	- environment specific configuration from Apache config files
+- **configuration vulnerability analysis**: The output of the previous step is analyzed and compared to a gold standard (CCSS and expert recommendations), that include exploitability metrics.
+Potential configuration vulnerabilities are then quantified
+	- Exploitability (Exp) is composed of three sub-metrics: Access Vector (AV ), Authentication (Au), and Access Complexity (AC)
 - generates fine-grained vulnerability report
-- facilitates automated fixing of configuration vulnerabilities.
+- **configuration fixing**: Patches are applied with respect to recommended configurations.
+This phase is not 100% automatic given platform-specific features

 ## Evaluation

-Confeagle was evaluated on 14 widely deployed open source PHP applications
+- Confeagle was evaluated on 14 widely deployed open source PHP applications: Information Disclosure, [[DOS (Denial of Service)]] due to [[buffer overflow]] and [[session hijacking]] vulnerabilities were found in 10 out of 14 apps
+- 3 popular web application vulnerability scanners were compared to Confeagle (see [[benchmark testing]])

+## Limits

+- Only PHP web application are considered

 ---
 #### References